 Choose a topic to watch videos that answer real-life questions

-What's important for family and friends to understand?
+Q&A: What's important for family and friends to understand?

 We get tired.
 We try to maintain a normal day, a normal life but it’s exhausting.
 I mean, I work eight hours-a-day.
 Very rarely, do I do anything during the week besides work.
 I usually come home, chill, go to bed and do it again—d o it again, do it again.
 So, you know, I’m just pooped by the end of the day.
 And gosh forbid I have to go anywhere, I mean, besides home.
 You know, I’ll be pooped tomorrow coming out here.

 It’s actually quite funny, with one of my friends he always asks, “so, how are your legs?”
 And with my level of injury, it’s not just my legs, it’s the whole hands and everything, and I don’t think he understands the permanence of a spinal cord injury.
 And he is always asking, and I know he means well, but I just wish he could understand that, well, for one, legs aren’t my number one priority.
 But yeah, there’s a lot more to it than just not being able to walk.

 Let them be who they are, let them be who they were.
 Don't presume that they need to be taken care of.
 Let them be the decision maker, empower them to be the decision maker.